European Tax - VAT

 - If you enable usage billing to accept unlimited registrations and are located in Europe, including the United Kingdom and Ireland, use the reverse charge mechanism for your VAT remittance.
 You will not see any VAT or other tax charges on your billing invoice.

-- If you accept online payments from your attendees on Corsizio via Stripe, neither Stripe nor Corsizio charge any VAT on the payment processing service fees.
+- If you accept online payments from your attendees on Corsizio via Stripe, neither Stripe nor Corsizio charges any VAT on the payment processing service fees.
 These fees are directly subtracted during the processing of the payment, and no invoices are issued for them.

 Related tax information